hawkinsw/medava/README.md

 Notice the typo?
 Yeah, neither did I!
 It's hard to.
 The code above would compile but you would not provide an alternate, subclass-specific implementation of the `maximumTemperature` function.
 Had the programmer used the `@Override` annotation, the compiler would have flagged the error.
 Pretty useful stuff!

 Now, let's update our simulation to attempt to ship one of these high-caliber medicines.
-First, update the code in the `Pharmacy` class to ship Thrombolytic medicines.
+First, update the code in the `Pharmacy` class to ship thrombolytic medicines.
 Update the `send` method of the `Pharmacy` class to look like:

 ```Java
     public boolean send(Transporter t) {